Parietal-INRIA/fmralign/source/functional_alignment/fmralign_pipeline.rst

 brain could create unrealistic correspondances, for example inter-hemispheric.

 To avoid these issues, we keep alignment local, i.e. on local and functionally meaningful regions. \
-Thus, in a first step cluster the voxels in the image into `n_pieces` regions, based on functional information. \
+Thus, in a first step cluster the voxels in the image into `n_pieces` sub-regions, based on functional information. \
 Then we find local alignment on each parcel and we recompose the global matrix from these. \

 With this technique, it is possible to find quickly sensible alignment even for full-brain images in 2mm resolution.
 The \ parcellation chosen can obviously have an impact.
 We recommend 'ward' to have spatially compact and reproducible clusters.